Pregnancy after miscarriage: What you need to know

 Are special tests recommended before attempting pregnancy after miscarriage?

-If you experience two or more consecutive miscarriages, talk with your health care provider about whether further testing is needed to identify any underlying causes before attempting to get pregnant again.
+If you experience more than two miscarriages, consider testing to identify any underlying causes before attempting to get pregnant again.
 For example:

 - Blood tests.
 A sample of your blood is evaluated to help detect problems with hormones or your immune system.

-Procedures can be done to detect uterine problems.
+Procedures can also be done to detect uterine problems.
 For example:

 - Hysteroscopy.
-Your health care provider inserts a thin, lighted instrument called a hysteroscope through your cervix into your uterus to diagnose and treat identified intrauterine problems.
+Your health care provider inserts a small, lighted telescope called a hysteroscope through your cervix into your uterus.
+He or she then expands the uterine cavity by injecting it with saline and examines the walls of your uterus and the openings of your fallopian tubes.

 - Sonohysterogram.
 This ultrasound scan is done after fluid is injected into your uterus though your vagina and cervix.
-This procedure provides information about the internal contours of the uterus, the outer surface of the uterus and any obstructions in the fallopian tubes.
+This allows your health care provider to look for problems in the lining of your uterus.

-If the cause of your miscarriages can't be identified, don't lose hope.
-Most women who experience repeated miscarriages are likely to eventually have healthy pregnancies.
+If the cause of your miscarriages can''t be identified, don''t lose hope.
+About 60 to 70 percent of women with unexplained repeated miscarriages go on to have healthy pregnancies.

 When is the best time for pregnancy after miscarriage?